MCT-master/mct-master.github.io/_posts/2022-11-28-aysimab-music-mode.md

 **Noise reduction**

 Noise reduction is a very useful feature we can get from commercial meeting software.
 It removes your coffee machine beeping constantly, your washing machine screaming and gives you a plain environment to present by removing static noises.
 On the other hand, the very same feature may think of music as noise and remove it too.
 For example if you are an accordion or violin player and want to keep playing a chord for a second, then the noise reduction algorithm may remove the sound by accepting it as “noise”.

-In music mode, webex keeps the noise reduction module but increases the duration it uses in order to categorize a constant sound as “noise”.
-Zoom doesn't tell much about noise reduction but it says it turns echo cancellation off in music mode while microsoft teams gives you the option to remove the feature yourself.
+So the meeting products should disable these modules or change them.
+For example Webex solves the problem by increasing the duration it uses in order to categorize a constant sound as “noise” while Microsoft disables the module.

 <figure>
    <img src="/assets/image/2022_11_27_aysimab_zoom.jpg"